junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (use as epilogue, letter format?, like Amy's letter to the Doctor from the past)
 >
 > some possible follow-ups (with some time jump? timestamp short scenes): Brian/Rory/Amy dinner, Rory/Amy/Doctor/River Christmas, Doctor/Cas meet in time flux maybe even for help, Sam/Dean/Cas reunite & intro to Sam's new life, surprise: Amy/Charlie meet

+### draft notes

+about Sam: Dean/Sam reunite; follow-up conversation about normal life vs adventure, talking about "the other life" and maybe the truth is not about whereto but runaway, make Dean think Sam → lead to: understand/call Sam, Dean realize he's angry/jealous/unfair to Sam (extend a bit more to show Dean/Cas actually visited Sam before heading out), but now that he realizes he has Cas, they don't *have to* choose, they can have both (similar to Rory/Amy)

 ## Deleted Scenes (Not a Chapter)